adondada/Pihole-display/README.md

-# Pi-hole Status Display (Waveshare 2.13" V4 e-Paper)
+# Pi-hole Status Display (Waveshare 2.13" V4 Plus e-Paper)

-A lightweight Python script to display Pi-hole statistics and system information on a Raspberry Pi Zero 2 W using the **Waveshare 2.13inch V4 e-Paper HAT**.
+A lightweight Python script to display Pi-hole statistics and system information on a Raspberry Pi Zero 2 W using the **Waveshare 2.13inch V4 Plus e-Paper HAT**.

 The display is designed to be **Auth-Free** (no API keys required) by reading the Pi-hole FTL database directly locally.
 It is optimized for longevity with inverted layouts and efficient refreshing.